ahartman1/reel_life/docs/about.md

 Hobbies
 : I love to read and play just about any kind of card game.
 I also enjoy playing music.
 I have played the clarinet for 7 years and am in the process of learning piano.

+Goals
-> Goals: I want to really enjoy what I do in the future and find time to volunteer locally with my community.
+: I want to really enjoy what I do in the future and find time to volunteer locally with my community.